evanl23/learn-git/README.md

 Personally, I've found this easier to set up and deal with.
 You can also [set up with HTTPS](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).
+If this is your first time connecting your GitHub account, use SSH, as this is what we will be using for the different steps of this project.

 For all of these steps, ChatGPT and other AI tools are your friend.
 If you do not want to read the error messages your computer throws at you, ask your